simbody/simbody/CONTRIBUTING.md

 static const Color AttentionColor = Red;
 ```

 #### Functions and methods
-Names should begin with a verb, start with lower case, then initial cap for each subsequent word.
+Names should begin with a verb and use the `lowerCamelCase` convention.

 ```cpp
 getBodyVelocity()
 setDefaultLength()
 ```

-We have some conventional starting verbs and you should use the same ones when they apply:
+We have some conventional starting verbs and you should use the same ones when they apply, and avoid them if your methods are doing something different:

    verb   | meaning
 ----------|---------